ipfs/specs/API_HTTP.md

 Example:

-> You cannot patch directory
+> You cannot patch a directory

 ```
 PATCH /api/vi/files/path/to/dir HTTP/1.1